Why are OEMs adopting IoT Warehouse Solutions?

 The industrial revolution and digital dominance have caused a catastrophic kind of effect across all business verticals.
 From Healthcare to Manufacturing, Construction and IT, all are part of this spiral.
 The proliferation of the internet when mingled with technology creates loads of opportunity both in terms of growth & success and a similar notion has been felt by the OEMs.

 The need to remain atop followed by the sheer requirement of gaining market traction has mandated the manufacturers to shift to a different form of business operation.
-Under the influence of the above, there has occurred a drastic rise in the adoption of IoT solutions within the manufacturing units.
+Under the influence of the above, there has occurred a drastic rise in the adoption of Industrial IoT solutions within the manufacturing units.
 Re-engineering the existing infrastructure and fine-tuning the manufacturing equipment to be IoT-rich is what the OEMs are currently focusing on.

-Though the need to be technologically adept does exemplify the adoption of new techniques, the inception of IoT solutions still remains a question in hand.
+Though the need to be technologically adept does exemplify the adoption of new techniques, the inception of IoT Warehouse solutions still remains a question in hand.

 Why IoT for Manufacturing Units?